The following links are on this page.

 It would appear then, for one to be respectable one must be "ecumenically correct" not "historically correct" when it comes to the Papacy?

-The Roman strategy is to "play weak" while working with powerful influence behind the scenes.
+The Roman strategy is to work with powerful influence behind the scenes.

 The Papacy WANTS IT'S PRIMACY BACK-- read the Papal "Dominus Jesus (On the Unicity and Salvific Universality of Jesus Christ and the Church) Sept.
 5,2000